 International Pricing

-Products are priced differently across regions and currencies.
-If you sell internationally, you may need to monitor the same product across multiple regional sites (amazon.com, amazon.co.uk, amazon.de).
-Set up separate monitors for each region and tag them by market for easy comparison.
+If you sell internationally, monitor the same product across regional sites (amazon.com, amazon.co.uk, amazon.de) with separate monitors tagged by market for easy comparison.

 Measuring Monitoring ROI